PixelsHub/pixelshub-unitynetrooms/docs/PlayerPermissions.md

 PlayerPermission.Check(permissionCode, playerValue);
 PlayerPermission.CheckLocalPlayer(permisionCode);
 ```
-An additional boolean `passCheckIfCodeNotFound` (default = false) can be used to determine if the permission should pass the check if the code is not found.\
+Both methods provide an additional boolean `passCheckIfCodeNotFound` (default = false) can be used to determine if the permission should pass the check if the code is not found.\

+> [!NOTE]
-A local component `LocalPlayerPermissionEvent` is also already provided, which will invoke UnityEvents based on the resulting check of its indicated permission code.
+> A local component `LocalPlayerPermissionEvent` is also already provided, which will invoke UnityEvents based on the resulting check of its indicated permission code.

 ## Player Value
 To allow for multiple use cases of permission capabilities, the method in which players are checked against permissions is left to decide by each implementation.\